redis/redis-doc/docs/connect/cli.md

     1460100081.165665 [0 127.0.0.1:51706] "set" "shipment:8000736522714:status" "sorting"
     1460100083.053365 [0 127.0.0.1:51707] "get" "shipment:8000736522714:status"

-Note that it is possible to use to pipe the output, so you can monitor for specific patterns using tools such as `grep`.
+Note that it is possible to pipe the output, so you can monitor for specific patterns using tools such as `grep`.

 ## Monitoring the latency of Redis instances